-Mark your calendars for Patient Engagement in the National Evaluation System for Health Technology (NEST): Lessons Learned, Best Practices, and Future Steps, a one-day workshop sponsored by the University of Maryland Center of Excellence in Regulatory Science and Innovation (M-CERSI).
+Mark your calendars for Patient Engagement in the National Evaluation System for Health Technology (NEST): Lessons Learned and Best Practices.

 |A collaborative partnership between the University of Maryland, College Park and the University of Maryland, Baltimore, with support from the Food and Drug Administration (FDA), the University of Maryland Center of Excellence in Regulatory Science and Innovation (M-CERSI) focuses on modernizing and improving the ways drugs and medical devices are reviewed and evaluated.|

 |Through its innovative research and educational programming, the Center on Drugs and Public Policy (CDPP) at the University of Maryland School of Pharmacy examines the dynamic connections between theory and practice in the health care arena, assessing the impact on regulation, policy, industry practices, and health care treatment standards.|